mwanggh/A-Priority-Based-Multi-Robot-Search-Algorithm-for-Indoor-Source-Searching/README.md

 In House15_1_12_08_KI, the robots face similar difficulties.
 Robots must turn into the room where the source is located.
 Moreover, since the room is large, using multiple robots can reduce the search time.

-**The new video is temporarily offline due to a small problem and will be uploaded within two days!**
+**The new videos are temporarily offline due to a small problem and will be uploaded within two days!**

 - [House06_1_1_08_BO](https://youtu.be/7NADVH4X-HM)
 - [House15_1_12_08_KI](https://youtu.be/Cp7u-X54fSM)